at44374/pro_calculator/README.md

 # pro_calculator

-This is a pro_calculator and it is like ios calculatot
+This is a pro_calculator and it is like ios calculatotr

 ## Tips